flutter/packages/packages/pigeon/README.md

 denotes APIs that live in Flutter but are invoked from the host platform.
 [Example](./example/README.md#FlutterApi_Example).

-### Wrapping a Native Class with ProxyApis
+### Wrapping a Native API with ProxyApis

 **Supported Languages: Kotlin, Swift**

-Unlike the typical pigeon APIs that are distinguished by whether communication originates from Dart or native code, this API will handle bidirectional communication between Dart and the host platform.
-This API adds deliberate support to wrap a native class/type.
-The sections below provide details on how to use ProxyApis to wrap a native type.
+Pigeon supports wrapping a native API with the `@ProxyApi` annotation.
+For each native class/type this annotation generates

+* A Dart class that acts as a proxy to the native class/type.
+* A native language API that handles creating native instances, methods calls from Dart to host, and method calls from host to Dart.
+* A Dart and native language `InstanceManager` that automatically handles garbage collection of the native instance.

+See this [example](./example/README.md#ProxyApi_Example) for example usage.

 #### Annotation